bodulic/CATS-rb/README.md

 `exon_sets.tsv` and `transcript_sets.tsv` contain exon/transcript set coordinates.

-`unique_exon_sets.tsv` and `unique_transcript_sets.tsv` contain unique eoxn/transcript set coordinates.
+`unique_exon_sets.tsv` and `unique_transcript_sets.tsv` contain unique exon/transcript set coordinates.

 `missing_exon_set_ranges.tsv` contains genomic coordinate ranges of missing exon sets identified in other transcriptome assemblies.
-Range coordinates are defined by taking the range from minimum to maximum coordinate of the exon set group in all assemblies in which the set was found.
+Range coordinates are defined by taking the range from minimum to maximum genomic coordinate of the exon set group in all assemblies in which the set was found.

 `exon_set_pairwise_completeness_similarity_matrix.tsv` and `transcript_set_pairwise_completeness_similarity_matrix.tsv` contain exon/transcript set pairwise completeness similarity between the analysed transcriptome assemblies.
 Completeness similarity is defined as the mean completeness ratio of each corresponding exon/transcript set between each assembly pair.